JinfengLiu97/HeavyFlavorAnalysis/README.md

 After the test is passed, submit the CRAB request by:
 `crab submit crab3_SKIM_Ntuple.py`
 All the datasets and JSONs are already listed in the CRAB configuration file, modify them properly before the submission.

+## About the Ntuple

+As for now, the Ntuple Maker mainly saves four variables about the distance (prompt/non-prompt distinguishment).
+They and corresponding branches are listed here:
+* ctau: fourMuFit_ups1/2_cTau_MC/noMC
+* LxyPV: fourMuFit_ups1/2_LxyPV_MC/noMC
+* Significance of LxyPV: fourMuFit_ups1/2_LxyPVSig_MC/noMC
+* Significanec of the distance of Jpsis decay vertexes (dJ/psi): fourMuFit_DistanceSig_MC/noMC
+You can also find related variables according to these branches.

-Wish you a nice journey in data processing!
+## Wish you a nice journey in data processing!